Azmodey/pg_dba_scripts/README.md

 ## pg_dba_scripts - PostgreSQL DBA scripts

 A collection of shell scripts for PostgreSQL database administrator (DBA).
-Tested on PostgreSQL 12-13 under CentOS 7.
+Tested on PostgreSQL versions 10, 11, 12, 13 under CentOS 7.

 #### [scripts/pg_database_activity.sh](#pg_database_activity).
 PostgreSQL monitoring script, all information is displayed on one page.
 - Displays PostgreSQL version and status (Master / Replica), hostname and IP address, CPU and Disks load.